cosmoproject/cosmoproject.github.io/bela.md

 #### Building a simple effect processor using the COSMO dsp-library

 The [cosmo-dsp repository](http://github.com/cosmoproject/cosmo-dsp) comprises a library of ready-made audio effects (e.g Reverb, Delay, Distortion, Filters etc.).
 All effects are set up as independendant modules that can be combined to a custom setup of effects.
-To make it as much plug and play as possible, all arguments are also normalized (0-1) and scaled properly inside the effect so that the user can start playing as fast as possible
+To make it as much plug and play as possible, all arguments are also normalized (0-1) and scaled properly inside the effect so that the user can use them immediately.

 To use one of the readymade effects, you first need to download the file containing the desired effect, place it with your csd file and include it using ```#include``` like this:

 	#include "Reverb.udo"

-The name and a quick explanation of the arguments can be found in the header of the ```Reverb.udo``` file.
-Since they're normalized, we can just use the analogIns directly to control the paramters of the effect.
-Here is a complete example of a Reverb effect where the dry/wet mix is controlled by a potentiometer connected to the first analog in
+The name and a quick explanation of the arguments can be found in the header of each ```.udo``` file in the COSMO dsp-library (e.g. [```Reverb.udo``` ](https://github.com/cosmoproject/cosmo-dsp/blob/master/DSP-Library/Effects/Reverb.udo)).
+Since all arguments are normalized, we can directly use the analogIn values to control the paramters of the effect.
+Here is a complete example of a Reverb effect where the dry/wet mix is controlled by a potentiometer connected to the first analog in of the Bela-board.

 	<CsoundSynthesizer>
 	<CsOptions>